shubhamdk19/tekdi.net/src/pages/blog/tekdi-eco-ecowarriors.md

 ##Go Green Diwali 2019

-This year, the Diwali gifts were a pair of cloth bags and steel tiffins to help everybody reduce the use of plastic bags and food packagin
+This year, the Diwali gifts were a pair of cloth bags and steel tiffins to help everybody reduce the use of plastic bags and food packaging

 ###Cloth Bags